smatechnologies/ibm-i-agent-docs/versioned_docs/version-21.1/installation/installation.md

 ### Preparing an LSAM Environment for Upgrade

 :::warning
-An audit program is available that must be executed before strating an upgrade of the LSAM from version 18.1 to 21.1.
+An audit program is available that must be executed before starting an upgrade of the LSAM from version 18.1 to 21.1.
 This audit checks for an unsupported connection between any Operator Replay Script Step that has been linked to more than one unique Capture Data Applications.
 Failing to correct data identified by the audit report will result in corrupted automation rules for the affected Operator Replay Scripts.
 Please follow the instructions below to [Auditing the LSAM for Data That Cannot Be Converted](#auditing-the-lsam-for-data-that-cannot-be-converted).
 :::

 #### Purging the LSAM database log files and deleted records